Understanding New Market Tax Credits: Which Projects Are Eligible for Funding Support?

 Prohibited Business Types and Activities

-Understanding what doesn’t qualify proves equally important.
+Understanding what doesn’t qualify proves equally essential.
 The NMTC program explicitly prohibits certain business types regardless of location or community impact.
-These prohibited categories include:
+These prohibited categories include private or commercial golf courses, country clubs, massage parlors, hot tub facilities, suntan facilities, and racetracks.

 Special Considerations for Qualification